llm-bible/llm-bible.github.io/_publications/ding2023using.markdown

 bibkey: ding2023using
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2309.08182"}
-tags: ['Applications', 'Few Shot', 'GPT', 'Interpretability And Explainability', 'Model Architecture', 'Prompting', 'Uncategorized']
+tags: ['Applications', 'Few Shot', 'GPT', 'Interpretability And Explainability', 'Model Architecture', 'Prompting']
 ---
 Our work demonstrates that large language model (LLM) pre-trained on texts can not only solve pure math word problems, but also physics word problems,